bluerobotics/ardusub-gitbook/introduction/hardware-options/additional-peripheral-devices/underwater-positioning.md

 A positioning system is a useful addition to an ArduSub vehicle either for displaying numerical location coordinates or the position of the vehicle on a map in QGroundControl.

+Below is an example of a Water Linked Underwater GPS System being used to locate a shipwreck:

+<iframe width="300" height="225" src="https://www.youtube.com/embed/NpAClMNhno0" frameborder="0" allowfullscreen></iframe>

 > **Note** The [autopilot]() has the capability of utilizing an external positioning system to perform autonomous maneuvers like station keeping, 'click to go here', transects, and pre-planned waypoint missions, however this is IN DEVELOPMENT.
 The position-enabled flight modes are considered stable and **do not work** as of the latest firmware release.
 This page will be updated when functionality is added.

 ## GPS Module